syrinity/Getting-and-Cleaning-Data/codebook.md

 		86 fbodybodygyrojerkmagstd

 ###	Additional information about the variables from the original data
+		Note: Not all of the variables are included in the tidy data set because the tidy data set only captures the variables that have mean or std deviation in the name.

 			The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass